UMD-Digital/umd_terp_base/modules/ut_news/README.md

 - Style: Light or Dark
 - Title: Sets the title in the header bar.
 Defaults to "News".
-- View All Link: Sets the link at the bottom of the feed to a specific page on umd.today, if needed.
+- View All Link: Sets the link at the bottom of the feed to a specific page on UMD Today, if needed.
-- Audience: Filters articles by the Audience taxonomy in the HUB.
+- Audience: Filters articles by the Audience taxonomy in the UMD Today.
-- Colleges and Schools: Filters articles by the Colleges and Schools taxonomy in the HUB.
+- Colleges and Schools: Filters articles by the Colleges and Schools taxonomy in UMD Today.
-- Topics: Filters articles by the Topics taxonomy in the HUB.
+- Topics: Filters articles by the Topics taxonomy in the UMD Today.
+- Messaging Area: Filters articles by the Messaging Area taxonomy in UMD Today.
+- Priorites and Initiatives: Filters articles by the Priorites and Initiatives taxonomy in UMD Today.

 ## Notes on news feed and filtering